 Yellowstone Itinerary Day 4: 4 Days in Yellowstone Itinerary

-For this 4 days in Yellowstone itinerary, use this day to focus on spotting wildlife!
+For this 4 days in Yellowstone itinerary with kids, use this day to focus on spotting wildlife!

 Early Morning: Lamar Valley